 dataset_meta: path to metadata file (generated by converter).
 More detailed information about annotation conversion you can find in Annotation Conversion Guide.

 example of dataset definition:

 Each entry of preprocessing, metrics, postprocessing must have a

 type field, with other options are specific to the type.
 If you do not provide any other option, then it will be picked from the definitions file.

 You can find useful following instructions:

 You may optionally provide

-reference field for metric, if you want calculated metric tested against specific value (i.e. reported in canonical paper).
+reference field for metric, if you want the calculated metric tested against a specific value (i.e. reported in canonical paper).

 Some metrics support providing vector results ( e. g. mAP is able to return average precision for each detection class).
 You can change view mode for metric results using